 Pet fur is entirely different from human hair.
 For both dogs and cats, their fur coats help them regulate their temperatures in both cold and warmer weather, similar to insulation for our houses.
 Unlike human hair, pet fur has different layers that are responsible for your pet’s comfort and temperature control.

 If you do decide to trim down your pet’s coat during the next heat wave, keep these tips in mind.

-- Leave at least an inch of fur.
+Let the groomer know you would like at least an inch of fur left, though they should know this.
 Leaving too little fur puts your pet at risk for sunburn, and a clip too close to the skin puts your pet at risk for ingrown hairs and irritated skin.

 While shaving your dog or cat down in attempts to help them beat the summer heat is typically discouraged, there are times the clip down may be of benefit.
 It a pet has a matted coat and is likely to often be wet, this pet’s thick damp coat is more likely to promote the development of skin infections or even to become a nest for flies.
 This can lead to a nasty condition quickly --maggots in the fur.

 For the majority of our pets, if the fur isn’t already matted, keeping the coat well-brushed is key.
 Coats that are kept well-brushed and mat-free allow for good air circulation through the hair, which in itself can actually have a cooling effect.
 On the contrary, matted, unkempt hair coats stifle air circulation, do little to help cool the body, and make the pet more likely to develop skin infections such as hot spots.
 Even for dogs that are prone to hot spots, routine brushing is advised before jumping to the clip down.
 Simply put, daily brushing is a crucial part of your routine during the hot, summer months.